TRACCS-COMPACT/hybrid_physics_AI_awesome_list/README.md

 All listed names have corresponding LaTeX reference for citation in [bibtex file](https://github.com/TRACCS-COMPACT/hybrid_physic_IA_awesmone_list/blob/main/bibtex.bib).
 Ex: ```\cite{neural-fortran}```

-Follow instructions in this [document](https://github.com/TRACCS-COMPACT/hybrid_physic_IA_awesome_list/blob/main/CONTRIBUTING.md) to contribute to the list.
+Follow [contriburing instructions](https://github.com/TRACCS-COMPACT/hybrid_physic_IA_awesome_list/blob/main/CONTRIBUTING.md) to complete the list with any item that appears relevant to you.

 ## 1. Neural Network in Fortran